 Life expectancy is a statistical measure of the average time someone is expected to live, based on the year of their birth, current age and other demographic factors including their sex.
 It is used to assess and set a number of important policies that impact on everyday life, for example, setting the State Pension age and targeting health policy initiatives.

-There are two different types of life tables: cohort and period.
+There are two different types of life table: cohort and period.
 This article explains the concept behind these and how they should each be used and interpreted.Back to table of contents

 A cohort life table shows the probability of a person from a given cohort dying at each age over the course of their lifetime.
 In this context, a cohort refers to a group of people with the same year of birth.

 The cohort life table is based on age-specific probabilities of death, which are calculated using observed deaths (mortality) data from the cohort.
-A cohort life table uses a combination of observed mortality rates for past years and projections about mortality rates for the cohort in future years.
-For example, cohort life expectancy at age 65 years in 2014 would be worked out using the mortality rate for age 65 years in 2014, for age 66 years in 2015, for age 67 years in 2016 and so on.
-This uses observed mortality rates in 2014 to 2016 and projected mortality rates from the most recently published projections (based on data up to 2016) for 2017 onwards.
+A cohort life table uses a combination of observed mortality rates for the cohort for past years and projections about mortality rates for the cohort for future years.
+For example, cohort life expectancy at age 65 years in 2020 would be worked out using the mortality rate for age 65 years in 2020, for age 66 years in 2021, for age 67 years in 2022, and so on.

-For example, a period life expectancy at age 65 years in 2014 would use the mortality rates for 2014 for ages 65, 66 and 67 years and so on.
-Period life expectancy would match cohort life expectancy only if there were no change in age-specific mortality rates over time, an extremely unlikely scenario as in reality these change from year to year.Back to table of contents
+For example, period life expectancy at age 65 years in 2020 would use the mortality rates for 2020 for ages 65, 66 and 67 years, and so on.
+Period life expectancy would match cohort life expectancy only if there were no change in age-specific mortality rates over time.
+This is an extremely unlikely scenario as, in reality, these change from year to year.Back to table of contents

-The cohort life expectancy for men born in the UK in 2017 is 89.5 years and for women it is 92.1 years.
-This means that on average we would expect someone born in 2017 to live to those ages.
-Some will die before those ages and some will live to be older; these numbers are an average for the cohort and do not take into account any person-specific factors such as lifestyle choices.
+The estimate of cohort life expectancy at birth shows us the number of years, on average, for which we would expect someone born in a given year to live.
+Estimates are produced separately for males and females.
+Some people will die before those ages and others will live to be older.
+These numbers are an average for the cohort and do not consider any person-specific factors such as lifestyle choices.

 It is important to understand that these are projections and not forecasts.
 As we do not know what the future will hold, we make assumptions about how mortality rates will change in the future.
-Information on how mortality rates have changed in the past is used to estimate the current rate of mortality improvement by age and sex, and to make assumptions about improvements in mortality in the future.
+Information on how mortality rates have changed in the past is used to estimate the current rate of mortality improvement by age and sex.
+It is then used to make assumptions about improvements (increases or decreases) in mortality in the future.